 The Wellington Caves

-Electricity interruption at Wellington Caves Thursday 29th and Friday 30th August 2019.
+Electricity interruption at Wellington Caves Tuesday 24th September 2019.

-Visitors are advised that tours, food and regular service at the Wellington Caves will be affected by a planned power outage on Thursday 29th and Friday 30th August 2019.
+Visitors are advised that tours, food and regular service at the Wellington Caves will be affected by a planned power outage on Tuesday 24th September 2019.

 Tours will be restricted to the Phosphate Mine only and will be conducted by torch light.
 The Cafe will have a reduced offering with only pre-packaged and no perishable food available.